centralnicgroup-opensource/rtldev-middleware-whmcs-rrpproxy-registrar/README.md

 * **Kai Schwarz** - *development* - [PapaKai](https://github.com/papakai)
 * **Sebastian Vassiliou** - *development* - [h9k](https://github.com/h9k)

+Thanks so much for your great work and having spent all your work time and joy an that module to make it that good - goes to:

+* **Zoltan Egresi** - *initial work* - [egresi](https://github.com/egresi)

+Thanks for handing it over to us!

 See also the list of [contributors](https://github.com/rrpproxy/whmcs-rrpproxy-registrar/graphs/contributors) who participated in this project.

 ## License ##